 Height: 665 feet

-Renters can see all three branches of the Chicago River from a new vantage point at this luxury tower that rises an impressive 60 stories at the confluence of the river's north, south and main branches.
+Renters can see all three branches of the Chicago River from a new vantage point at this luxury Chicago skyscraper apartment tower that rises an impressive 60 stories at the confluence of the river's north, south and main branches.
 Fun fact: the original Chicago civic symbol, the one that looks like a letter 'Y' and not the ubiquitous Chicago flag, was modeled after this geographic point of interest.
 Why?
 Some of the city's first non-native settlers would have frequented this spot.
 Wolf Point was the site of the burgeoning city's first hotel in the 1830s.
 Today, the scene is quite a departure from the rustic wood cabin that served as a gathering point along the city's waterway.
 Fantastic amenities and luxurious finishes await renters at this River North apartment tower in a historic location.

 Find apartments in Wolf Point East

-Classic High-Rise Living at Astoria Tower
+Classic Skyscraper Living at Astoria Tower

 Height: 373 feet